-You may obtain the Junior College Certificate if you are interested in only two years of college work.
+You may obtain the Certificate in General Studies if you are interested in only two years of college work.
 You must complete 60 hours with a cumulative grade point average of 1.75 (C-).
-Since the certificate is a terminal program, completion of the Certificate does not necessarily include the recommendation for upper division studies that is normally a benefit of the Associate Degree.
+Since the Certificate is a terminal program, completion of the Certificate does not necessarily include the recommendation for upper division studies that is normally a benefit of the Associate Degree.
 However, you may transfer to an Associate program if you have a grade point average of 2.00 or above.